-While the BPD platform offers various browser-based analysis tools, third parties can also access the database through an Application Programming Interface (API).
+While the Building Performance Database platform offers various browser-based analysis tools, third parties can also access the database through an application programming interface (API).
 Using the API, users can query the same analytical tools available through the web interface, without compromising the security or anonymity of the database.
-The API enables the sharing of content and data between applications, meaning that third party web or mobile applications can be dynamically updated with BPD data.
+The API enables the sharing of content and data between applications, meaning that third-party web or mobile applications can be dynamically updated with BPD data.
 However, to preserve data anonymity and security, the API provides the same aggregated analysis that the BPD interface does.
 In other words, it will not return individual records but rather analytical results.

 The API is designed to be extensible in both function and parameters as more capabilities are added to the BPD itself.
 The Department of Energy has developed a large repository of anonymous, empirical records and encourages the market to provide new and innovative ways to utilize the data.

 The API is currently free and available in beta form.
 In the future, there may be a fee associated with the use of the API.
 Data cannot be contributed directly to the BPD via the API.

 The current BPD API implementation grants equal read-only data access to all API users.
 Finer authorization distinctions will be added as the BPD evolves and usage feedback is provided.

 More information can be found on the developer’s page.